 In Real Life, Surrogates Have Previously Given Birth

 The Surrogate and Milkwater—both released in 2020—revolve around unfulfilled and restless 20-something women who have never been pregnant agreeing to become surrogate mothers.
 That’s not what happens in real life.

 Women who apply to be gestational carriers with agencies such as Circle Surrogacy must meet a list of requirements before being matched with intended parents.
 One of those requirements is that the woman has been pregnant before, carried the baby successfully to term, and is currently parenting at least one child.
-The American Society of Reproductive Medicine (ASRM) established this as one of the guidelines that surrogacy agencies follow when they screen potential surrogates.

 These requirements make sense.
 Intended parents working with an agency want to be sure that the surrogate they’re matched with can physically become pregnant.
 They are making a financial and emotional investment, and a woman who has never carried a baby to term may not know if she’s fertile.